 \begin{conjecture}[Ivanov \cite{ivanov}] For $g\geq 3$ and any finite-index subgroup $\Gamma < \text{Mod}(S_g)$, we have $H_1(\Gamma,\QQ) = 0$. \end{conjecture}

 Hain subsequently showed \cite{hain94} that Ivanov's conjecture is true if $\cI(S_g) < \Gamma$.
 Putman \cite{putmannote} later strengthened this to include $\Gamma$ such that $\cK(S_g) < \Gamma$.
-If, more generally, Ivanov's conjecture held for $\Gamma$ containing an arbitrary term $\cI(S_g)(k)$ of the Johnson filtration (defined below), then it would easily follow that $H_1(\text{Mod}_H(S_g),\QQ) = 0$ for finite nilpotent groups $H$ acting freely on $S_g$, as we shall demonstrate below.
+A recent result of Ershov--He \cite{ershovhe} implies the conjecture for subgroups containing a term of the lower central series of $\cI(S_g)$ in an explicit range of genera.

 Of course, the truth of Ivanov's full conjecture would imply that the Picard group of $\cM_g^H$ is finitely generated for all $g\geq 3$ and all finite $H < \text{Mod}(S_g)$.